snadim02/snadim02.github.io/_posts/2024-02-01-storage-unit.md

 ### Constraints
 * nothing stored against the (damp, dusty, floodable) walls and floor
-  * *floor storage units* are tricky because of the uneven, crumbly floors
+  * *free-standing* storage units are tricky because of the uneven, crumbly floors
-  * *wall storage units* are tricky because there are no actual walls, and the exposed "studs" are >18" apart
+  * *wall-mounted* storage units are tricky because there are no actual walls, and the exposed "studs" are >18" apart
 * everything sealed because of said dampness, dust, and silverfish (ew!)

 ### Storage Requirements